MileHacker Logo

 • Report the loss to the local police (dial 110) immediately.
 Obtain a police report.

 • Get in touch with your embassy or consulate for assistance with emergency travel documents.
-You will need the police report for this.
+You must have the police report for this.

 • Keep embassy contact details readily accessible.